opennode/waldur-zabbix/docs/api.rst

  - name - host name;
  - description - host description (optional);
  - link to the service-project-link object;
+ - visible_name - host visible name;
+ - interface_parameters - host interface parameters (optional, default value will be taken from service settings, if not specified);
+ - host_group_name - host group name (optional, default value will be taken from service settings if not specified);

  Example of a valid request: